yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 ./var/tmp/www/cgi-bin/setup.cgi
 ```

-There are obviously 3 nice looking candidates to inspect further. `libUtility.so`, `aimDaemon`, `setup.cgi`.
+There are obviously 3 nice looking candidates to inspect further: `libUtility.so`, `aimDaemon`, `setup.cgi`.
 You can also find those attached to the article.
 Running strings at those files reveals a lot of interesting stuff.
 Even bizarre - more on that later.